Judge home run sparks late rally as Yankees beat Astros to even ALCS

-With a soaring shot headed for Yankee Stadium's Monument Park, Aaron Judge got New York back on track for another memorable October.
+With a soaring shot headed for Monument Park, Aaron Judge got New York back on course for another memorable October.

-Judge ignited a rousing rally with a home run, then doubled during a four-run eighth inning to spur the unflappable New York Yankees over the Houston Astros 6-4 Tuesday night and tie the AL Championship Series 2-2.
+Judge ignited a comeback with a home run , then hit a tying double during a four-run eighth inning to spur the unflappable Yankees over the Houston Astros 6-4 Tuesday night and tie the AL Championship Series 2-2.

 The Baby Bombers trailed 4-0 against starter Lance McCullers Jr. until Judge homered leading off the seventh.
 He tied it with a line drive that nearly left the park in the eighth and scored when Gary Sanchez hit a go-ahead two-run double off loser Ken Giles.